 You can also read my (free) series for the Chronicle of Higher Education, “Are You Writing?”

 Contact me here for client testimonials, to learn more about my invited-event or consulting rate structures, to set up a free initial consultation, or for more information.

-NOTE: I am now accepting consultations for a limited number of new clients, with more spots set to open up for 2019-2020.
+NOTE: I am now accepting consultations for a limited number of new clients.